troglobit/talks/style/style.md

   - How to use quilt for patch managment
   - How to use GitHub for forks/patches

-> **Remember:** do *not* use internal references or customer names in
+> **Remember:** please avoid internal references and customer names in
->  Open Source patches or GitHub!
-E.g., commit messages, comments ...
+>  Open Source patches or in GitHub commit messages, comments ...

+---

 ## Recommended C APIs